ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 Some will begin reading and find themselves thinking, "I can't see myself doing mindfulness meditation practices, so I might as well stop reading now and not bother coming back to this later."

-But simply reading this section (whether you try meditating or not) will introduce you to new, and potentially very transformative and healing ways of *thinking about*, *experiencing* and *responding to* your own emotional and other mental and brain processes.
+But simply reading this page (whether you try meditating or not) will introduce you to new, and potentially very transformative and healing ways of *thinking about*, *experiencing* and *responding to* your own emotional and other mental and brain processes.
 Just learning these concepts and perspectives (without ever meditating), has proved extremely helpful to many people, including those struggling with a great deal of emotional suffering.
 I can't guarantee that will happen for you, but I encourage you to take the time, at some point, to find out for yourself.

 ## What Is Mindfulness?